power-js/power-js/README.md

 - <a href="https://github.com/power-js/todo-app">A simple Todo app</a>

 ## Before you start
-If you would to use JSX with PowerJS you'll need to install this [Babel Plugin](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) which will convert the JSX into a Virtual DOM.
+If you would like to use JSX with PowerJS you'll need to install this [Babel Plugin](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) which will convert the JSX into a Virtual DOM.
 There's an example of this plugin config in the Todo app [here](https://github.com/power-js/todo-app/blob/master/.babelrc).

 ## Installation